TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/CustomBackendPreview.rst

 approximation of the element's appearance in the TYPO3 page module.
 The following sections describe how to achieve that.

-A :php:`PreviewRenderer` is used to facilitate (record) previews in TYPO3.
+A preview renderer is used to facilitate (record) previews in TYPO3.
 This class is responsible for generating the preview and the wrapping.

 Writing a PreviewRenderer
 =========================

-A custom :php:`PreviewRenderer` must implement the interface :php:`\TYPO3\CMS\Backend\Preview\PreviewRendererInterface` which contains the following API methods:
+A custom preview renderer must implement the interface :php:`\TYPO3\CMS\Backend\Preview\PreviewRendererInterface` which contains the following API methods: